 Predation (as in preying on a victim).
 This behaviour includes predatory pricing - the practice of dropping prices of a product so much that smaller competitors cannot cover their costs and fall out of business - and other predatory behaviour - e.g. running new bus services at frequent intervals so as to force a new competitor out of the market.
 The European Alliance of Rail New Entrants accused France's SNCF and Spain's RENFE of unfairly introducing new 'low cost' subsidiaries so as to limit the effect of competition from new domestic and cross-border rail services.

-Abuse of dominance investigations are carried out in the UK by the Consumers and Markets Authority (CMA) under Chapter II of the 1998 Competition Act 1998, which closely mirrors what is now Article 102 of the Treaty on the Functioning of the European Union (TFEU).
+Abuse of dominance investigations are usually carried out in the UK by the Consumers and Markets Authority (CMA) under Chapter II of the 1998 Competition Act 1998, which closely mirrors what is now Article 102 of the Treaty on the Functioning of the European Union (TFEU).
 Appeals from CMA decisions are to the Competition Appeal Tribunal.
+EU-wide cases are taken by the European Commission and some regulators such as Ofgem and the Financial Conduct Authority have concurrent powers shared with the CMA and occasionally take enforcement action themselves.

 The problem is that dominance is hard to prove, and abuse of dominance even harder, given that much "abuse" is regarded as feisty competition when carried out by smaller firms.
 Indeed, executives of larger companies under such investigation often complain that they are being penalised for being successful.
 Abuse investigations are also always very hard fought, partly because the fines can be so high and also because of the word abuse and the associated accusation of wrongdoing.
 The European Commission has had some luck under Article 102 (and its predecessor legislation) with victories over Microsoft, for instance - see "tying" above.
 But successful UK Chapter II investigations are few and far between.
 Market Studies and Market Investigations,which do not require the CMA to prove wrongdoing, have been much more successful.